 If you would like to see photographs of the work as I draw, I will be happy to keep you updated with your portrait’s progress.
 Once the image is complete, I will send you a photograph for your approval.
 I always want you to be delighted with your picture, so if you would like any changes making at any stage in the process, please discuss these with me.
 When you are completely happy, your drawing can be collected, delivered (if local), or will be shipped to you as soon as the balance of payment has been made (including the cost of packing and postage if appropriate).
 If you are not entirely happy, there is no obligation to purchase the drawing.

 If you need your portrait for a particular date, please give me as much notice as possible.
-I am not a full-time artist, so will normally need more than a few days’ notice to create your portrait.
+I am not a full-time artist and my drawings take many hours to create.
+I will normally need a minimum of two weeks’ notice to create your portrait, and as I may already have commissions booked in, I may have a waiting list.
 I will always agree a mutually convenient date for completion before I accept a commission.

 Use of the image

 By commissioning a portrait from me, you agree that I can use images of the portrait on my website, on social media or on other advertising materials as appropriate.
 I will never share your, or your pet’s, personal details with anyone else (except, with permission, adding your pet’s name to images used as listed above).
 If your commission is a present, I will not use the image until after the portrait has been gifted.
 If you strongly object to me using images of your portrait in this way, I will be happy to respect this.